UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 <a name="nModeNetwork"></a><small>RecordCollection.</small>**[<ins>nModeNetwork</ins>]({{ site.baseurl }}{{ page.url }}#nModeNetwork)**(_tags, recordType=True, nodeCount=True, edgeWeight=True, stemmer=None_):

-Creates a network of the objects found by all WOS tags in _tags_.
+Creates a network of the objects found by all WOS tags in _tags_, each node is marked by which tag spawned it making the resultant graph n-partite.

 A **nModeNetwork()** looks are each Record in the RecordCollection and extracts its values for the tags given by _tags_.
 Then for all objects returned an edge is created between them, regardless of their type.
-Each node will have an attribute call `"type"` that gives the tag that created it or both if both created it, e.g. if `"LA"` were in _tags_ node `"English"` would have the type attribute be `"LA"`.
+Each node will have an attribute call `'type'` that gives the tag that created it or both if both created it, e.g. if `'LA'` were in _tags_ node `'English'` would have the type attribute be `'LA'`.

-For example if _tags_ was set to `['CR', 'UT', 'LA']`, a three mode network would be created, composed of a co-citation network from the `"CR"` tag.
+For example if _tags_ was set to `['CR', 'UT', 'LA']`, a three mode network would be created, composed of a co-citation network from the `'CR'` tag.
 Then each citation would also have edges to all the languages of Records that cited it and to the WOS number of the those Records.

 The number of times each object occurs is count if _nodeCount_ is `True` and the edges count the number of co-occurrences if _edgeWeight_ is `True`.
 Both are`True` by default.